rainsamim07/Teacher-Management-System-Java/README.md

 # Teacher Management System

-This is a simple Teacher Management System first year individual coursework built using Java Swing as a part of my academic coursework.
+This is a simple Teacher Management System first year individual coursework built using Java as a part of my academic coursework.
 It allows users to:

 - Add new teacher records
 - View and manage existing records